elzodxon/elzodxon/README.md

 ### Hi there 👋

 # My name is Elzodxon and I am a web developer.
-# How to reach me: elzodxon@gmail.com
+## How to reach me: elzodxon@gmail.com

+I use HTML, CSS, JavaScript, Vuejs, Sass, Bootstrap 4

 #⚡ Fun fact: lazy developer:)